TeknoVenus/SampleThunderPlugin/COM-RPC.md

 Note by default the interfaces will still be available on /tmp/communicator (since this will be used to answer JSON-RPC method calls coming in from the Thunder daemon).

 In this repo, an example of this is provided and can be abled by setting the appropriate option in the plugin config file.
+Be aware this implementation will always spawn the COM-RPC server inside the WPEFramework process, but it could be easily modified to keep the server completely isolated in the out-of-process component of the plugin (move the creation of the server from `SamplePlugin` to `SamplePluginImplementation`)